 The Live Music Project connects people with live classical music experiences in a way that strengthens community, celebrates listener agency, and amplifies local arts resources.

 - Be community-centered.
 Acting with the community’s needs in mind, and working to foster community, is why the LMP works.

 - Build community.
-Strengthening the sense of community among local ensembles, building new ties among volunteers and listeners, audience cross-pollination, outward presentation of Seattle as a strong new-music community.
+Strengthening the sense of community among local ensembles, building new ties among volunteers and listeners, audience cross-pollination, outward presentation of Seattle as a strong community of creative performance and musical genesis.

 - Build awareness.
 Tell the story of how the music we hear is made and produced, shed light on the collaborative aspects of music-making (eg, open rehearsals, documenting backstage logistics, behind-the-scenes orchestra coverage).
 Reach audiences, fill seats.